Medical Skin Care

 Fully Licensed and accredited surgery centers like the Physician’s Surgery Center of Knoxville provide a more relaxed and friendly environment in which to have surgery.
 They are smaller, a bit more intimate and comfortable, a bit quieter, and – perhaps– more private than a hospital.
 And yet, everything you need to have surgery safely is on hand.

 (Interestingly, Physician’s Surgery Center was one of the very first ambulatory surgery centers in the United States.)

-It’s a great synergy.
-Not only does the staff at the Physician’s Surgery Center work well with Dr. Reath and his staff, they share the same attitude towards taking personal care of his patients.
+Not only does the staff at the Physician’s Surgery Center work well with Dr. Reath and his team, but they also share the same attitude towards taking personal care of his patients.
 First and foremost is to assure patient safety.
-But they go above and beyond by being kind, dedicated and truly caring for the patients who come through their doors.
+But they go above and beyond by being kind, dedicated, and genuinely caring for the patients who come through their doors.

 Surgery, even elective cosmetic surgery, is never without some nervousness and anxiety.
 The folks at the Physician’s Surgery Center of Knoxville know this and always do whatever is necessary to make the process as easy as possible for you.
 So if you are going to have surgery, this is a safe, comfortable, and excellent place to be.

 *This is where you’ll go for your surgery.
 You’ll come to our office on Northshore Drive for your consultation.